 This is a change from the past when cardholders were granted two complimentary lounge visits per year.

-The Capital One Venture Rewards Credit Card offers consistent rewards on all purchases while giving you access to Capital One Travel.
+The Capital One Venture Rewards Credit Card offers consistent rewards on all purchases while also giving you access to Capital One Travel.

 Best for Beginner Travelers